arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

 This can be very useful.
-For example, for a `ENAMETOOLONG`, you could trim the pathname and try again, for `EEXISTS`, you could try adding `(1)` to the filename, etc. In other words: you can do something sane, rather than just quit and say “an error occurred, unable to proceed”.
+For example, for a `ENAMETOOLONG`, you could trim the pathname and try again, for `EEXISTS`, you could try adding `(1)` to the filename, etc. In other words: you can do something sane, rather than quit and say “an error occurred, unable to proceed”.

 For some algorithms, these errors are *required* to work properly.
 If you want to have a `mktemp()` with more features than the default function PHP offers,